kuzzleio/kuzzle-how-to/sync-data-to-another-database/README.md

 code: true
 type: page
 title: Sync to another database
-description: How to synchronise data to another database
+description: How to synchronize data to another database
 ---